 In addition to our efforts in the classroom, pgEd is involved in activities to accelerate genetics education to prepare our communities for the fast-approaching revolution in personal genetics.
 As such, one of our goals is to bring together genetics educators to generate ideas, foster collaboration, and expand the use of existing resources.

 GETeducated!
-For the past two years, these meetings (dubbed “GETed”) have taken place in conjunction with the Genomes Environments Traits (GET) Conference, sponsored by the Personal Genome Project at Harvard Medical School, in order to inject perspectives from the frontiers of human biology into discussions on how to expand the number of people who are informed.
+In 2012 and 2013, these meetings (dubbed “GETed”) have taken place in conjunction with the Genomes Environments Traits (GET) Conference, sponsored by the Personal Genome Project at Harvard Medical School, in order to inject perspectives from the frontiers of human biology into discussions on how to expand the number of people who are informed.
 This pairing inspires an atmosphere for tackling current challenges with an eye to future educational demands as genomics expands into new domains.

 On April 26-27, 2013, GETed brought together 70 experts in education, research, health, entertainment, and policy to brainstorm strategies for raising awareness about personal genetics (click here for agenda, list of participants, and meeting report published in Personalized Medicine which pgEd’s Marnie Gelbart co-authored with Chris Gunter) .
 GETed 2013 centered on the theme of ‘Inclusion,’ strategies for raising awareness, especially in those communities with skepticism about the intent of research, concerns about the application of genomic technologies, and limited access to resources, as well as controversial topics that can simultaneously propel and stymie discussions of genetics.